joakimk/testbot/README.markdown

     testbot --runner --connect 192.168.0.100

-Within your project run:
+Running tests:

     testbot --test --connect 192.168.0.100
     # --test could also be --spec or --features

-Or use the rails plugin in rails 3:

-    # Add testbot to your Gemfile:
-    gem 'testbot'

-    # Generate config and rake tasks
+Using testbot with Rails 2:

+    # ...

+Using testbot with Rails 3:

     rails g testbot --connect 192.168.0.100

-    # Run tests
     rake testbot:spec (or :test, :features)

+    # Gemfile:
+    gem 'testbot'

 Updating testbot
 ----